 Slow Cooker Chili Dogs and Chili Corn Chips – cook once and enjoy it both ways.
-Perfect for a tailgate party or potluck.
+Perfect for a tailgate party, potluck, or picnic.

 It is time again for our church’s annual Fall Tailgating.
 This fun event is the kick off for our “new” ministry year and is usually planned to coincide with the first weekend of the kids going back to school in Minnesota.
 Each of the ministries in the church will set up a vehicle to serve breakfast.
 This is a convenient way for people to discover and sign up for bible study and service opportunities available for the coming year.

 Before moving to the United States, I had never even heard of a tailgating party.
 It is most definitely an American thing.
 For the uninitiated, a tailgate party is a social event held around the open tailgate (i.e. the trunk, also known as the boot in Commonwealth English) of vehicles.

 Food and beverages are served from the back of station wagons, SUVs, vans, or pickup trucks.
 People attending such parties are said to be “tailgating”.